aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 }
 ```

-3. Add a `onWriteTask` function that would get called whenever a user types something in the input text
+3. Add an `onWriteTask` function that will get called whenever a user types something in the input text:

 ```jsx
 function App() {